YunfeiZHAO/blog/source/_posts/DETR.md

 The key element for training prossess is the **loss function**.
 DETR infers a fixed-size set of N predictions, in a single pass through the decoder, where N is set to be significantly larger thatn the typical number of object in an image and we need to score predicted objects (**class, position, size**) with respect to the ground truth.
 So the loss function following two steps:

-1. Produce an optimal bipartite mateching between predicted and ground truth objects.
+1. Produce an optimal bipartite matching between predicted and ground truth objects.
 2. Optimize object-specific (bounding box) losses.

 ## Search for the permutation